mmamaev/mmamaev.github.io/collections/_british_railways/Planning-a-Journey.md

 Suppose you're going from A to B with a connection at X. The A to X segment is a local line.
 At X you are taking a main line and there are frequent services from X toward B.

-The journey planner will automatically connect your A->X train to the earliest possible X->B service in order to minimize the total duration of the journey, subject to the minimum connection time at X. However, it may happen that this time-optimal train is not the cheapest option but a train departing a few minutes later is.
+The journey planner will automatically connect your A&rarr;X train to the earliest possible X&rarr;B service in order to minimize the total duration of the journey, subject to the minimum connection time at X. However, it may happen that this time-optimal train is not the cheapest option but a train departing a few minutes later is.

 If you could tell the planner to extend the stopover at X just for a few minutes, you would give the cheaper train a chance to step in and offer you a much better fare.